AhmedKhater00/testrepo/README.md

-# testrepo
+# Projects
-## Editing the file
-It's a markdown file in this repository
+It's the First project about houses in USA.